HamishW27/Web-Scraping-Data-Pipeline/README.md

 ## Milestone 3

+- Used urllib and pandas to download images and json information and store it in the filesystem.

+## Milestone 4

 - Introduced a test.py file to run unit tests.
 These test that the functions return specific expected links or file types.

 ```python